howtographql/howtographql/content/backend/typescript-helix/2-getting-started.md

 As explained before, the GraphQL schema is only your contract, and it exposes the set of all types and capabilities that your API layer can do.

-To use your GraphQL scehma and consume data from it, your need to write a GraphQL `query` definition.
+To use your GraphQL scehma and consume data from it, you will need to write a GraphQL `query` definition.

 Based on the schema your created before, you can use the following query: